On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Outline of the Analysis

 In the next step we use the previous result to show that there is actually a cheaper tour $T'$ that arises by an $h+1$-move.
-This implies that $h+1>k$ or $2h\geq 2k$, i.e.\ the girth of $G_2^l$ is at least $2k$.
+This implies that $h+1>k$ or $2h\geq 2k$, i.e.\ the girth of $G_2$ is at least $2k$.
 As we have seen above the number of edges we have to replace to obtain $T'$ from $T$ depends on $\lvert L \rvert$, the number of $C$-edges $T'$ contains.
 Therefore, we modify $T'$ iteratively such that the number of $C$-edges in $T'$ increases by 1 after every iteration while still maintaining the property that $T'$ is cheaper than $T$.
 We stop when the number of $C$-edges in $T'$ is $h-1$ as then $T'$ would arise from $T$ by a $2h-(h-1)=h+1$-move.

-To achieve this we start with the constructed tour $T'$ and iteratively perform 2-moves that are not necessarily improving but add one more $C$-edge to $T'$.
+To achieve this we start with the constructed tour $T'$ and iteratively perform ``ambivalent'' (Definition \ref{def ambivalent 2-move}) 2-moves that are not necessarily improving but add at least one more $C$-edge to $T'$.
 In every iteration we consider $C$-edges $e$ not in the current tour $T'$.
 We can show that there is an edge in $T'\backslash T$ incident to each of the endpoints of $e$.
 Let the two edges be $f_1$ and $f_2$.
 We want to replace $f_1$ and $f_2$ in $T'$ by $e_1$ and the edge connecting the endpoints of $f_1$ and $f_2$ not incident to $e$.
 To ensure the connectivity after the 2-move we need to find edges $e$ such that the corresponding edges $f_1, f_2$ fulfill the following condition: Either both heads or both tails of $f_1$ and $f_2$ have to be endpoints of $e$.
-It turns out that we can find such edges $e$ in enough iterations to construct $T'$ with the desired properties.
+It turns out that we can find such edges $e$ in enough iterations to construct $T'$ with the desired properties (Lemma~\ref{ambivalent-2-move}).
+This contradicts the $k$-optimality of $T$.
+Hence a cycle $C$ in $G_2$ of length less than $2k$ cannot exist, and so $G_2$ does have girth at least $2k$.

-In the end we notice that a lower bound on the girth of $G_2^l$ gives us an upper bound on the number of edges in $G_2^l$ by previous results on extremal graph theory.
-This implies an upper bound on the number of $l$-long edges as $G_2^l$ contains at least $\frac{1}{4}$ of the $l$-long edges in $T$.
+To conclude, the lower bound on the girth of $G_2$ gives us an upper bound on the number of edges in $G_2$ by known results from extremal graph theory.
+This implies an upper bound on the number of $l$-long edges as $G_2$ contains at least $\frac{1}{4}$ of the $l$-long edges in $T$.
 That gives us an upper bound on the length of $T$ and thus also an upper bound on the approximation ratio as we assumed that the optimal tour has length 1.